miguelavaqrod/bolt-dbprotect-extension/Readme.md

-DB Protect extension
+DatabaseProtect extension
 =========================

 First, thanks a lot Bolt staff for creating Password Protect extension.
 This is just a fork of that extension so it can serve my own needs.

-The "DB Protect extension" is a small extension that allows you to protect one or more of your pages with a username and password extracted (and compared) from a table in a database.
+The "DatabaseProtect extension" is a small extension that allows you to protect one or more of your pages with a username and password extracted (and compared) from a table in a database.

 ***IMPORTANT*** Right now it only works with MySQL, sorry.